RCRamsey/map698-redlining-wealth-health-lexington/README.md

 - O'Malley, Nancy.
 2002.
 The Pursuit of Freedom The Evolution of Kinkeadtown, an African American Post-Civil War Neighborhood in Lexington, Kentucky.
 Winterthur Portfolio.
 Vol 37.
 No. 4. pp. 187-218.
 - Rabinowitz, Howard.
 1976.
 From Reconstruction to Redemption in the Urban South.
 Journal of Urban History.
 Vol 2.
 No 2. pp 169-194

 ## Part IV.
-Objectives & User Needs
+Objectives and User Needs
 INFORMATION HERE WILL FOR OBJECTIVE WILL BE PULLED FROM BACGRKOUND.MD

 User will need to be able to make comparisons between the HOLC neighborhood grades and the current status of a data set (simultaneously) within/across those graded areas.
 HOLC layer will be a polygon layer whose outline color will correspond to grade level/hazard risk assigned by HOLC.
 HOLC grades traditionally used Green (Grade A)-Blue (Grade B)-Yellow (Grade C)-Red (Grade D).
 All other data sets will be colored based on polygon of census bureau tract data in a color ramp.
 Since the census bureau tracts will not always align with HOLC grades UI/UX will be utilized to interpret data in the same space.